openEOPlatform/documentation/getting-started/jupyterlab/index.md

 You need to authenticate before you can use it:

-1. Click the "Sign in with EODC Identity Providers" button
+1. Select from the "Sign in " dropdown menu the "openEO Platform" option
-2. Now you need to select the "EGI" button on the right (instead of directly typing in your credentials on the left).
-It will start the EGI Authentication workflow for openEO Platform.
-For details check the documentation to join the [Free Tier](../../join/free_tier.md) or the [Early Adopter program](../../join/early_adopter.md).
+2. It will start the EGI Authentication workflow for openEO Platform.
+If you haven't you need to [get an openEO Platform account](https://openeo.cloud/#plans) before you proceed.
 3. After you have logged in via EGI, the "Server Options" appear and you are requested to "Select your desired stack".
 Please choose "openEO Platform Lab" and click "Start".
 4. You are logged in, now.
 The JupyterLab should be usable like a normal JupyterLab instance that has the openEO Python client and some other tools pre-installed.
 5. You can now open a new Python 3 Notebook and, for example, start to follow the general [Python Getting Started Guide](../python/index.md).